-Some ERP systems also include CRM systems, which further enhance the customer service capabilities of the organisation and even the customer service experience.
+Some ERP systems also include CRM systems, which further enhance the customer service capabilities of the organization and even the customer service experience.
 It also becomes possible for businesses to collect feedback and address grievances systematically.
-It allows the organisation to form positive relationships with the customer.
+It allows the organization to form positive relationships with the customer.

 ERP Implementation Limitations

 ERP systems are created to conform to the industry’s best practices.
-They can be customised.
-However, it is said that they should not be customised too much as they could complicate solution upgrades and IT management forever after that.
+They can be customized.
+However, it is said that they should not be customized too much as they could complicate solution upgrades and IT management forever after that.
 Customization of ERP systems is often known to create long-term issues.
-SMBs who have implemented ERP systems without any customisations have been able to reap huge benefits from it.
+SMBs who have implemented ERP systems without any customizations have been able to reap huge benefits from it.